lbnl-cybersecurity/secpriv-hugo-source/content/software/_index.md

 +++

-LBNL's cybersecurity R&amp;D team has produced a variety of software tools and libraries that are publicly available for use.
+LBNL's cybersecurity research team has produced a variety of software tools and libraries that are publicly available for use.
 A partial listing of selected software is below:

 * [CEDS DP K-Means Clustering](https://github.com/lbnl-cybersecurity/CEDSKMeans).
 This repository contains the code for the CEDS Data Product K-Means Clustering.